 In any case, I’ve long since moved on from that situation.
 I harbor no hard feelings (a tinge of petty anger, yes — but, bitterness, no; there is a difference).
-I have my own, more recent & significant relationship issues, to be pressed about.
 Hell, he and I even keep in touch, sporadically (Well, we did — I’m sure that will cease now that I’ve spoken my truth, and asserted my right to control the narrative).

 So, there you have it.
-I am not going to my reunion because I will not subject myself to the pseudo-humiliation (being played as a fool) and discomfort of watching a woman I graduated with prance around with my (then attached) ex-boyfriend that she managed to marry.
+I am not going to my reunion because I will not subject myself to the side eyes and discomfort of watching a woman I graduated with prance around with my (then attached) ex-boyfriend that she managed to marry.

 Plus, fuck high school reunions and all they represent.
 Meanwhile, I’ll just be sippin’ my tea, and reclaiming MY TIME.
 In other words, my time and comfort are much too valuable to participate in a charade society deems somehow meaningful.
 Why open up an old wound that I will be forced to nurse back closed?
 No. Just no.